adityagandhamal/tensorflow-object-detection/README.md

   - 1] Download and install [Anaconda](https://www.anaconda.com/)

-  - 2] [Clone](https://docs.github.com/en/enterprise/2.13/user/articles/cloning-a-repository) or Download the [tensorflow-object-detection-api](https://github.com/tensorflow/models) from Github
+  - 2] [Clone](https://docs.github.com/en/enterprise/2.13/user/articles/cloning-a-repository) or Download the [tensorflow-object-detection-api](https://github.com/tensorflow/models) from Github.

-  - 3] Clone or Download this repo
+  - 3] Clone or Download this repo.

   - 4] Open Anaconda Command Prompt and install the following packages for Windows: